 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 In order to please purists and those with small hands, I have fingered out most of the left hand thumb usage.
 The F# bass can easily be ommitted on those thumb indications that remain with no harmonic damage sustained.
 I was blessed with large hands and always go for the thumb because it is so handy. :)

 Reviews of Liturgical Guitarist: The Strife Is O’er

 Sorry, there's no reviews of this score yet.
 Please .

 In order to submit this score to ScoreExchange.com Jim Nailon has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.